-We grant options and restricted stock units to our employees, including the named executive officers, under the 2013 Plan, and prior to its adoption in May 2013 we granted options and restricted stock units to our employees, including our named executive officers, under our 2004 Equity Incentive Plan, or 2004 Plan.
+We grant options and restricted stock units to our employees, including the named executive officers, under the 2013 Plan.
 All options granted to our named executive officers are nonstatutory stock options that do not qualify as incentive stock options within the meaning of Section 422 of the Code.
-As of December 31, 2013, 16,792,784 options and 6,949,202 restricted stock units were outstanding under the 2004 Plan, 6,754,325 options and 2,166,619 restricted stock units were outstanding under the 2013 Plan and an additional 13,590,564 shares of common stock were available for issuance under the 2013 Plan.
+As of December 31, 2014, 13,629,994 options and 1,219,915 restricted stock units were outstanding under the 2004 Plan, 7,380,839 options and 1,390,805 restricted stock units were outstanding under the 2013 Plan and an additional 15,506,488 shares of common stock were available for issuance under the 2013 Plan.
 Options generally expire ten years from date of grant.